ErbB

 ErbB protein family signaling is important for development.
-For example, ErbB-2 and ErbB-4 knockout mice die at midgestation leads to deficient cardiac function associated with a lack of myocardial ventricular trabeculation and display abnormal development of the peripheral nervous system.
+For example, ErbB-2 and ErbB-4 knockout mice die mid-gestation due to deficient cardiac function associated with a lack of myocardial ventricular trabeculation and display abnormal development of the peripheral nervous system.
 In ErbB-3 receptor mutant mice, they have less severe defects in the heart and thus are able to survive longer throughout embryogenesis.
 Lack of Schwann cell maturation leads to degeneration of motor and sensory neurons.
 Excessive ErbB signaling is associated with the development of a wide variety of types of solid tumor.
 ErbB-1 and ErbB-2 are found in many human cancers, and their excessive signaling may be critical factors in the development and malignancy of these tumors.